bmc-cs-software-analysis/383/project/Project.md

 Each group will be assigned a project from Defects4j and range of bugs.

-## Part A: Inspection of each sample and run state of the art
+## Part A: Inspection of each sample

-Relevant instructions are included in Lab 5.
+For each bug, inspect the bug and the developer written trigger test.
+Relevant instructions are included in Labs 4 and 5.

 ## Part B: Prefix Generation